 The lending platforms operate in a straightforward manner, making it easy for even novice crypto investors to get involved.
 As a result, more and more people are attracted to crypto lending platforms because they offer low-interest rates and fast funding.
 And, these platforms typically don’t run credit checks, making them an attractive option for those with poor credit or no credit history.

 Here’s a look at our top bitcoin and altcoin lending platforms on the market.

 CoinLoan is a peer-to-peer lending marketplace, where lenders can deposit fiat currency to accrue interest, while borrowers deposit cryptocurrency and then take out loans in fiat.
-Collateral levels can be as low as 5% and there is no maximum loan amount.
+Collateral levels can be as low as 5%, and you can get a loan up to 70% of the value of your collateral.
+If you have $10,000 in bitcoin, this means you can get a loan for as much as $7,000.
 The CoinLoan platform is available globally for both lenders and borrowers.
 BMJ Score: 5.0

 Celcius allows users to take low-interest loans in fiat, or to store cryptocurrencies and earn interest rates of more than 7% annually.
 Started in July 2018, it’s already handed out over $600 million in loans.
 Celcius charges no origination or closing fees, no penalties, no early termination fees, and no default fees.
 The platform has not liquidated or repossessed a single loan since launching.
 BMJ Score:5.0

 World-leading cryptocurrency exchange Binance has two types of lending products.
 The first is Fixed Deposits, in which users lock their funds for a set period of time for a set interest rate.
 The second is Flexible Deposits, and this allows users to withdraw their funds whenever they like, but the interest rates will also change.
 BMJ Score: 4.5